idxbroker/wordpress-plugin/CONTRIBUTING.md

 ## How Can I Contribute?

 You can always open issues or submit code to improve this project.
-Read the guidlines below.
+Read the guidelines below.

 ### Reporting Bugs